Mineral trioxide aggregate

-Mineral trioxide aggregate (MTA) was developed for use as a dental root repair material by Mahmoud Torabinejad.
-It is formulated from commercial Portland cement, combined with bismuth oxide powder for radio-opacity.
+Mineral trioxide aggregate (MTA) is an alkaline, cementitious dental repair material.
 MTA is used for creating apical plugs during apexification, repairing root perforations during root canal therapy, and treating internal root resorption.
-This can be used for root-end filling material and as pulp capping material.
-Originally, MTA was dark gray in color, but white versions have been on the market since 2002.
+It can be used for root-end filling material and as pulp capping material.
+It has better pulpotomy outcomes than calcium hydroxide or formocresol, and may be the best known material, as of 2018 data.
+For pulp capping, it has a success rate higher than calcium hydroxide, and indistinguishable from Biodentin.